VEuPathDB/EbrcWebsiteCommon/Site/htdocs/documents/EuPathDB_Website_Privacy_Policy.md

 ### Globus Genomics

 The EuPathDB Galaxy Data Analysis Service is a workspace for large-scale data analyses.
-Developed in partnership with Globus Genomics, workspaces offer a private analysis platform with published workflows and pre-loaded annotated genomes.
+Developed in partnership with [Globus Genomics] (http://globusgenomics.org/genomics/), workspaces offer a private analysis platform with published workflows and pre-loaded annotated genomes.
 The workspace is accessed through the "Analyze My Experiment" tab on the home page of any EuPathDB resource